dbsafe/intaker/README.md

 Even more, if you have ideas that you feel could be part of this project and you want to share and/or contribute you are welcome to do so.

 ## Basic Idea
-The basic idea is that a file specification can be expressed in a declarative file.
+The basic idea is that a file specification can be declared in a file.

 Example:\
 This is a text file that contains balances.